fiqus/kigali-talk/docs/README.md

   - **All co-ops** in FACTTIC **contributed extra money** to the monthly fee to finance the trip.

   - More than **15 co-operators from 10 different co-operatives** also contributed **work** to produce: brochures, business cards and the **[FIT Landing Page](https://facttic.org.ar/fit/en)**.

----

-# How did we collaborate to participate?

   - We set up an articulated **communication strategy** between co-operatives, FACTTIC and the person in charge of communication at the ICA **to replicate the messages** reporting the event.